Skip to Main Content

 Temperature:

 Crown of thorns likes warm household temperatures.
 Keep it in a warm, dry location with temperatures always above 60ºF and no door, vent or window drafts.
 If temperatures dip into the 50's, leaves will fall off prematurely.
+A slight dip in temperature in fall and winter, but still safely above 60ºF will help the plant to rest and remain vigorous.

 Nutrition: